wafflescloud/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-## Overview of GUI
+## Overview of Interface
 ![Ui](images/uiExplanation.png){style="width:900px; height:auto;"}

-The GUI is made up of the following components:
+The interface of Furiends is made up of the following components:
 1. **Options Panel**: Contains menu bars to exit (File > Exit) and open the help panel (Help > Help).
 2. **Command Box**: Commands are entered in this text box.
 Press the Enter key to execute the command.
 3. **Feedback Box**: Furiends displays the result of the executed command in this box.